University of Newcastle Students' Association: Services

+On 4 February 2026, the organisation commenced operating from a new UNSA HQ space in Shortland Union building, marking the return of the SRC office to the original Union Building.

 Student Representative Council (SRC)

 UNSA's representative structure facilitates the Student Representative Council (SRC) as the peak representative body for students at the University of Newcastle.
 Prior to the reforms to student representation commencing from 2016-2020 and the transition to UNSA Ltd, the NUSA Council had a dual role of both the governing body of the organisation and the principle SRC for UON.
 Representatives on the SRC are elected by the student body in annual elections in Semester 2 each year.

 Representative structure

 The SRC's structure incorporates several representative committees and bodies, each chaired by an office holder elected to the SRC.
 These include portfolio committees for Education, Wellbeing & Welfare, Engagement & Experience; a Postgraduate Student Senate; an International Student Senate; Campus Committees; and Collectives for Disability, Indigenous, Queer and Women's representative groups.

-Elected positions in 2020 on the SRC include:
+Elected positions on the SRC include: